ershadul1/HTML-CSS-Capstone/README.md

 # HTML-CSS CAPSTONE 'BOOKSHOP' 🚧

-> I followed [this](https://www.behance.net/gallery/24796463/ZATTIX) design created by [Mohammed Awad](https://www.behance.net/M_Awad)
-> and created this bookshop project.
+## Project Description

 > This is an online market place for books.
 It has two pages homepage and search page.
 The homepage shows
 > different categories of books.
 The search page has a filter side bar.

+> I followed [this](https://www.behance.net/gallery/24796463/ZATTIX) design created by [Mohammed Awad](https://www.behance.net/M_Awad)
+> and created this bookshop project.

 - Homepage